zengh5/Avg_FT/README.md

 In the supplementary file 'supp.pdf', we provide more detailed results:

+- Pseudo-code of the proposed method;
 - Ablation study on the decaying factor gamma;
 - Visualization of FFT and AaF in a 2D subspace;
-- Attack performance on Swin;
+- Attack performance against four transformer-based models;
 - Attack performance in the most difficult-target scenario;
 - Visual comparison.